dapperAuteur/fit-t-cent/README.md

 ## Features

 - Ask questions about fitness and wellness
+  - Or train it for the topic/subject of your choice
 - Get evidence-based answers
 - Easy-to-use web interface
 - Privacy-focused (runs on your computer)